 In the LTL (Less Than Load) market, cold or frozen loads are trans-shipped via intermediate cold stores.
 On individual refrigerated vehicles they are consolidated with other cold or frozen freight.
 Wrong handling or faulty equipment at any point in the chain can compromise the quality and safety of the goods.
 Proving proper handling of individual shipments can be done by adding specialized RFID tags at the item, box or pallet level.
 Larger units and containers may be candidates for asset tracking devices that use M2M to report on the shipment in near-real-time.

 Vehicle, trailer and cold store operators need to be able to prove proper handling to support quality agreements with customers or to support claim adjustment with insurance companies.
-Programmable asset tracking devices such as the Trimble TM3000 can be extended to monitor multiple truck and trailer chambers.
+Asset tracking devices such as the Trimble L2Pcm and L2Pp can be extended to monitor multiple truck and trailer chambers.